olivierfriard/boris_docs/index.rst

 * set your ethogram from scratch;
 * import an existing ethogram from another BORIS project;
 * import an ethogram from a JWatcher global definition file (.gdf).
-* import an ethogram from a plain text file
+* import an ethogram from a plain text file `import ethogram from plain text file`_

 .. image:: ethogram.png